Zeke-OS/zeke/doc/fs.md

 ### Kernel interface

-The kernel interface to the actual file system drivers and file system superblocks is built around virtual function structs defined in the VFS header file `fs.h` and some user space header files defining unified data types.
+The kernel interface to the actual file system drivers and file system *superblocks* is built around virtual function structs defined in the VFS header file `fs.h` and some user space header files defining unified data types.

 A new file system is first registered to the kernel by passing a pointer to fs struct that is a complete interface for mounting a new superblock and interacting with the file system (note the difference between a file system (driver) and a file system superblock that is referencing to the actual data storage, while fs driver is accessing the superblock.
-The file system struct is shown in [\[list:fs\]](#list:fs).
+The file system struct is shown in the listing following this text..

 When superblock is mounted a superblock struct pointer is returned.
 This pointer servers as the main interface to the newly mounted file system.
-Superblock is defined as in listing [\[list:fs\_sb\]](#list:fs_sb).
+Superblock is defined as in the second listing after this text.
 By using superblock function calls it’s possible to get direct references to vnodes and vnode operations e.g. for modifying file contents or adding new hard links to a directory node.

 **fs struct definition.**